-The Tale of Melon City summary, a Vikram Seth poem is a humorous joke on influential people.
-The poet has ridiculed the idea that it does not matter to people who their ruler, their king, or the head of their country is, as long as he allows them to live in peace, freedom and especially in their minds.
+The Tale of Melon City summary, a Vikram Seth poem, is a witty jab at powerful people.
+The poet has mocked the notion that it makes no difference to people who their ruler, king, or head of state is, as long as he allows them to live in peace, freedom, and, most importantly, in their minds.

-Long ago, there was a righteous and gentle king who ruled over the land.
-The king had publicly declared that an arch should be constructed that would cross a public highway in a win-win situation for the benefit of spiritual observers.
+Long ago, the land was ruled by a righteous and gentle king.
+The king had publicly declared that an arch should be built to cross a public highway in a win-win situation for spiritual observers.

-Obeying the king's orders, the workers went there and built an arch.
-The king rode down the highway to illuminate the audience.
-Since the arch was so low, the king lost his crown under the arch.
-The gentle king's eyebrows were woven together.
-He called it a disgrace and announced that the builder would be hanged.
+The workers went there and built an arch, as per the king's orders.
+The king rode down the highway, lighting up the audience.
+Because the arch was so low, the king lost his crown beneath it.
+The gentle king's brows were intertwined.
+He referred to it as a disgrace and declared that the builder would be hanged.

-A rope was hung, and the master of the builders was thrown out.
-As he passed the king, he shouted, "My lord, it was the workers' fault."
-The king suspended the proceedings and ordered that all workers be hanged instead.
-The workers looked amazed and said the king that he did not see that the bricks were made to the wrong size.
-The king ordered that stonemasons be called there.
-The cutters were brought there.
-Stonemasons blame the architect for faulty design, and the king issued an order for the architect to be hanged.
-The architect told the king that he had already made a lot of progress in the plans when he showed it to the king.
-Upon hearing this, the king became furious and could not do anything peaceably.
+The master of the builders was thrown out and a rope was hung around his neck.
+"My lord, it was the workers' fault," he yelled as he passed the king.
+The king ordered that the proceedings be halted and that all workers be hanged instead.
+The workers were astounded, and the king claimed that he had not noticed that the bricks were the wrong size.
+The king directed that stonemasons be summoned.
+The cutters were delivered there.
+The architect was blamed by stonemasons for the faulty design, and the king ordered that he be hanged.
+When the architect showed the king the plans, he told him that he had made significant progress.
+When he heard this, the king became enraged and was unable to act peacefully

-Being a good and gentle king, he saw that it was a tough decision and needed some advice.
-He ordered that the smartest man be brought into the royal court.
-The wisest man was too old to walk or see.
-So he had to be taken there.
-The wise man said in a trembling voice that the arch should be punished as it was an arch that removed the crown, so it had to be hung.
-The arch was then weighed on the scales.
-The councillor then saw how they could hang something that touched the king's head.
+As a good and gentle king, he recognised that it was a difficult decision and sought advice.
+He directed that the most intelligent man be brought into the royal court.
+The wisest man had reached the age where he could no longer walk or see.
+As a result, he had to be transported there.
+In a trembling voice, the wise man said that the arch should be punished because it was an arch that removed the crown, so it had to be hung.
+The scales were then used to weigh the arch.
+The counselor then saw how they could hang something that had come into contact with the king's head.

-The king thought deeply about it.
-This time, however, the crowd was not at peace.
-The king paid close attention to their feelings.
-He urged the people gathered there to postpone the discussion of good points as a case.
-The people want someone to be hanged, and that too it was urgent.
+The king deliberated for a long time.
+The crowd, on the other hand, was not at ease this time.
+The king was acutely aware of their emotions.
+He urged those gathered to postpone the discussion of good points as an example.
+The people want someone to be hanged, and they want it now.

 Since the king was dead, ministers with enlightened minds sent messengers to announce in the name of his (former) emperor that the next one to pass through the City Gate would elect a ruler for their country.
 It was their custom and their rites were kept with due respect.
 A fool passed by the gate of the city.
 The guards asked him to decide: “Who will be the King?”
 The fool answered “melon” because it was his usual answer to all the questions.

-So the Melon was crowned king and ever since the city came to be known as 'Melon City'.
-When asked how their master had become a melon, the people replied that it was a matter of customary choice.
-If the king felt happy for being a watermelon, it was right for them.
-They would not ask him to take any business as long as he left them in peace and freedom and allowed them to continue their private business without government control.
-This is a story that the people of this city tell those who ask them the reason for the name of their city.
+So the Melon was crowned king, and the city became known as 'Melon City' ever since.
+When asked how their master had turned into a melon, the people said it was by customary choice.
+It was appropriate for them if the king was pleased with himself for being a watermelon.
+They would not ask him to take any business as long as he left them in peace and freedom, allowing them to continue their private businesses without government interference.
+This is the story that the people of this city tell those who inquire about the meaning of their city's name.

-So to conclude, this is the summary of The Tale of the Melon City.
-It is given in Snapshots English book of Class 11.
-The Tale of the Melon City summary shows that to rule a city, a king needs to be smart and human enough to understand his people's needs and emotions, otherwise, people won't obey him.
-Even after having Melon as their king, people of Melon City were happy because their King doesn't disturb their peace and happiness and this is what a right king should do instead of giving foolish orders to maintain the law in the city.
+Finally, here is a synopsis of The Tale of the Melon City.
+It is included in the Snapshots English book for Class 11.
+The Tale of the Melon City summary demonstrates that to rule a city, a king must be intelligent and human enough to understand his people's needs and emotions; otherwise, his subjects will not obey him.
+Even after having Melon as their king, the people of Melon City were happy because their King did not disturb their peace and happiness, which is what a proper king should do instead of issuing foolish orders to maintain the city's law.